 and the functional space

-Then as in \cite{bansaye2018scaling}, \textbf{(H1.1)} is trivial by construction, \textbf{(H1.2)} follows an application of the Local Stone-Weierestrass Theorem (See Appendix 6.4 of \cite{bansaye2018scaling} for details).
-Hypothesis \textbf{(H1')} follows from the fact that $\mathcal{H}\subset C_2$ and thus we can apply the uniform convergence of the generators that we verified in the proof of Theorem \ref{theo_strong_SDE}. \end{proof}
+Then as in \cite{bansaye2018scaling}, \textbf{(H1.1)} holds by construction, \textbf{(H1.2)} follows an application of the Local Stone-Weierestrass Theorem (See Appendix 6.4 of \cite{bansaye2018scaling} for details).
+Hypothesis \textbf{(H1.3)} follows from the fact that $\mathcal{H}\subset C_2$ and thus we can apply the uniform convergence of the generators that we verified in the proof of Theorem \ref{theo_strong_SDE}. \end{proof}

 \begin{proof}[Proof of Corollary \ref{cor_LiPu}] To prove that the SDE \eqref{SDE_strong} has a unique strong solution, under hypothesis $(1)$ we will apply Theorem 5.1 of \cite{li2012strong}, under hypothesis $(2)$ we will apply Corollary 2.9 in \cite{xi2017jump}, and for hypothesis $(3)$ we will use Lemma 3.6 of \cite{casanova2018duality} and induction.